 ***This post contains affiliate links, which means this blog will receive compensation if you make a purchase using one of these links.
 It does not change the price of the item for you.
 Thank you for your support.***

 My kids love their computers.
 And their phones.
-And video games.
+And their video games.
 Well….if I am being entirely honest, the four of us love our computers, phones and video games.
 We each have our own laptop or desktop computer, and we currently have three different consoles hooked up to the tv and another two consoles in the closet.
-I know it seems a bit excessive but we can’t get rid of the super nintendo or the 64 🙂
+I know it seems a bit excessive but it’s not like we can get rid of the Super Nintendo or the 64 🙂

-Basically everyone gets more than ample amount of screen time in this household (and I do appreciate the irony of complaining about too much computer time via my blog).
-In an effort to curb some of the youtube-ing and tumblr-ing, we enacted “no tech Thursday” two years ago.
+Everyone gets more than ample amounts of screen time in this household (and I do appreciate the irony of complaining about too much computer time via my blog.)
+So, in an effort to curb some of the Youtube-ing and Tumblr-ing, we enacted “no tech Thursday” two years ago.
 It did not go over well.
-I think it had a lot to do with the negative connotation of “no tech”, to the kids’ it felt like a punishment.
-Every week it was whining and crying about how we were ruining everyone’s life.
+I really think it had a lot to do with the negative connotation of “no tech”, to the kids’ it felt like a punishment.
+Every week it was whining and crying about how we were ruining their lives.

 2. The Wii has a lot of multiplayer games that are still fun even if the players all have various skill levels.
 We have played Mario Kart races and had tennis or bowling tournaments.
 This is a good fall back activity for nights when the kids have a lot of homework or one of us gets home from work a little late.
 We don’t have to waste time driving somewhere, and everyone can play in their PJ’s.